autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/cooperation.md

 | operator decision  | deactivate, activate, autonomous, none |
 | cooperation policy | required, optional                     |

-The module decision is either deactivate or activate.
-The operator decision is also evaluated in one of these.
 Its meaning depends on the module and is shown in the table below.
 These decisions are designed to assign behavior to activate that is considered high risk.